sadoniaveletoria/MogFlix/README.md

 - **Remote/Plex Cloud access**: if your server isn't on your LAN, you can point `PlexServerUrl` at your public plex.tv-relayed URL instead, but that's outside the scope of this basic setup.
-- **Positioning the window**: right-click the window titlebar isn't exposed by default in Dalamud's ImGui windows, but you can drag it anywhere and Dalamud will remember its position between sessions automatically once you set `RespectCloseHotkey`/position persistence — or just leave `AlwaysAutoResize` and drag it to a corner once.

 ## Project structure